Here’s what the magic 9 poem type is:

 The rhyme scheme is deceptively easy to remember since it is literally just the word “Abracadabra” with the r’s removed

-If you want to learn all about magic 9 poems, then you’ve come to the right place.
+So if you want to learn all about the Magic 9 poetry type, then you’ve come to the right place.

 Let’s get right to it!